 Business aviation advocates are becoming increasingly concerned over an apparent effort by the Internal Revenue Service (IRS) to expand the applicability of the 7.5% passenger ticket tax to what they believe are noncommercial activities and worry that the most recent efforts could dramatically change aircraft management and cause many management companies to go out of business.
 The National Business Aviation Association and National Air Transportation Association have voiced strong ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "IRS Casting Wider Net For Passenger Ticket Tax, BizAv Leaders say".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "IRS Casting Wider Net For Passenger Ticket Tax, BizAv Leaders say".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.